ifIMust/chordless/README.md

 ![chordless and aconnectgui](/screenshot.png?raw=true "Screenshot")

 ## Desired features
-- Add L/GPL license to comply with Qt licensing.
 - Select sharps or flats preference with a UI widget.
 - Display note octave as numeric subscript.
 - Detect chord patterns and display the chord names.